A list of the Greek islands with airports, and which islands in Greece you can fly to on international and domestic flights.

 Naxos Airport: Considering that Naxos is the largest island in the Cyclades, it's perhaps surprising that it only has a small national airport with connections to Athens.

-Paros Airport: Now accepting seasonal charter flights from some European destinations, Paros airport also has regular connections with Athens.
+Paros Airport: From year to year there may be some seasonal charter flights from European destinations.
+Paros airport also has regular connections with Athens.

 Santorini Airport: This airport is really too small for the volume of international and domestic flights it receives!